brieucdegoussencourt/7132446-React/README.md

-# OpenClassrooms - Create a Web Application With React.js
+# Web Application With React.js

-This repo contains the base code for the exercises you will find in the [OpenClassrooms - Create a Web Application With React.js](https://openclassrooms.com/en/courses/7132446-create-a-web-application-with-react-js) course.
+This repo was made following an exercises you will find in the [OpenClassrooms - Create a Web Application With React.js](https://openclassrooms.com/en/courses/7132446-create-a-web-application-with-react-js) course.

 ## Exercises